cocos3d/cocos3d/README.md

 ###CC3DemoMultiScene

-This demo app is a sophisticated combination of the three demo apps listed above.
-It demonstrates how to include Cocos3D in a UIView using Xcode Storyboards.
-Using standard UIKit controls, you can load any of the Cocos3D demos listed above, then shut down the running demo, and load a different Cocos3D demo.
+This demo app is a sophisticated combination of several of the demo apps listed above.
+It demonstrates how to include Cocos3D in a UIView using Xcode Storyboards, and how to transition between different 3D scenes within an app.
+Using standard UIKit controls, you can load and transition between several of the Cocos3D demos listed above.

 <a name="cocos2d"></a>